bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 ## What is consensus model of BSC?

-Binance Smart Chain is an innovative solution to bring programmability and interoperability to Binance Chain.
-Binance Smart Chain relies on a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
+BNB Smart Chain is an innovative solution to bring programmability and interoperability to Beacon Chain.
+BNB Smart Chain relies on a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
 For more details, refer [here](learn/consensus.md).

 ## Where can I find some support?
 * Technical talk and support running our software: